 Another focus of CrossWay International is to bring badly needed humanitarian aid to remote and impoverished areas where the larger NGOs (non-governmental organizations) are not willing to go.
 Dean has traveled to many such areas, and though he is physically blind, he tells of hearing the children cry from the pain of stomachs bloated from water-borne diseases and malaria.
 CrossWay International is privileged to take medicine, food, and the gospel of Jesus Christ to these remote and needy areas.

 Water Well Ministry

 After much prayer, CrossWay International has moved into the area of water well drilling.
 Within a few months, CrossWay International helped to drill 3 wells in Adoor, Sudan.
 For the first time, this village of around 2200 people has access to clean drinking water.
-Since drilling the 3 wells in Sudan, CWI has drilled 8 wells in Kenya, 1 in Tanzania, 1 in Ethiopia, 1 in Liberia, and 1 in Nicaragua.
+Since drilling the 3 wells in Sudan, CWI has drilled many wells in Africa, and in Nicaragua.

-All of the above ministries are used as a platform for Dean and the team at CrossWay International to follow up and share the gospel of God’s Grace.
+All of the above ministries are used as a platform for the team at CrossWay International to follow up and share the gospel of God’s Grace.